rahulpatel596/diamond-project2/README.md

 # diamond-project2
 MERN (MONGODB, ExpressJS, ReactJS, Node.js) Stack app

+App is hosted on GCP(Google Cloud platform)
+MongoDB Atlas used for Database service
+Used Material-UI library

 **Project simply tracks certain numeric data, dates and names other relevant information.
-This project was created for a specific usecase.**
+This project is created with a specific usecase.**

 # Installing required dependecies
 ### `npm install`